JoelMichaelRutter/wax_crate_MS5/README.md

 To summarise, allauth installs the back-end functionality and additional templates which are used to sign in, register and sign out of the application.
 All of the validation and backend functionality is handled by Django.
 I pulled these templates from their location within the allauth directory into my custom templates directory and added my own custom CSS and bootstrap classes.

-### **Admin**
-Within the application, I also installed some additional admin functionality.
-#### **Summernote**
-I’ve installed the Django Summernote library to use in the admin.py file.
-There’s a full breakdown of the installation and implementation process for this library in the [deployment document](preperation-and-deployment.md).
-To summarise, I imported the SummerNoteAdmin class into the admin file and then used it in my ComplaintAdmin class to set up the functionality of the Admin site.
-#### **Export**
-The final feature I would like to talk about is additional and is not covered in any user story.
-It’s something I decided to add following the development of the functionality which finalised the user stories.
-Following a discussion at work about the application now that all other functionality was in place, a senior stakeholder asked me if it was possible to export data from the application so that it could be shared or manipulated by those without access to the admin site.
-This prompted me to go searching for a solution to this problem, as any good business application should have the ability to make it’s data accessible to whomever needs it.

-As a result, I installed the Django import-export library.
-A full explanation on the installation and implementation of this library can be found within the [deployment document](preperation-and-deployment.md).
 # **Technologies Used**
 Below I will list the variety of technology I used during the development process.
 ### **Operating Systems**